cysouw/diathesis/text/c05_case.md

 **Notes**

-The verb *unterrichten* 'to instruct, to notify' also allows for two different accusative objects, either referring to the recipient of the teaching [@next a] or the object of the teaching [@next b].
+The verb *unterrichten* 'to instruct' also allows for two different accusative objects, either referring to the recipient of the teaching [@next a] or the object of the teaching [@next b].
 However, these two accusative objects do not seem to occur together easily.
-When the recipient is in the accusative, the object typically uses a prepositional phrase [@next c].
-Then the object is in the accusative, the recipient is normally not expressed.
-Note though that both these accusative objects can be passivised [@next d,e].
+When the recipient is in the accusative, the object of teaching typically is encoded as a prepositional phrase [@next c].
+When the object is in the accusative, the recipient is normally not expressed.
+Interestingly, both these accusative objects can be passivised [@next d,e].
+Note that the verb *unterrichten* can also mean 'to notify'.
+However, that meaning has slightly different roles and is not discussed here.

 ::: ex
 a.
 Ich unterrichte dich.
 b.
 Ich unterrichte den Koran.
 c.
-Ich unterrichte dich über den Koran.
+Ich unterrichte dich im Koran.
 d.
-Du wirst unterrichtet.
+Du wirst (von mir) unterrichtet.
 e.
-Der Koran wird unterrichtet.
+Der Koran wird (von mir) unterrichtet.
 :::

 ### [ NAD | N–D ] Accusative drop+dative

 This is the pattern as attested with the verb *danken* 'to thank' as exemplified in [@next a-c].
 The accusative can be left out, but only when the dative is retained.
 The dative cannot be dropped.
 This seems to be very rare.
 There seems to be a generalisation that the accusative can normally not be dropped before also a governed dative is dropped (see also [@sec:prepositions-demotion-of-object]).
-Note that the sentence in [@next a] appears to be rejected by many German speakers, but it is clearly attested.^[cf. <https://www.dwds.de/wb/danken>.]
+From informal discussion, it appears that the sentence in [@next a] is rejected by many German speakers, but it is clearly attested.^[cf. <https://www.dwds.de/wb/danken>.]

 ::: ex
 a.
-Ich danke dem Arzt mein Leben.
+Ich danke dem Arzt mein Leben.^[Adapted from ~~DWDS~~ dictionary at https://www.dwds.de/wb/danken, accessed 5 April 2022.]
 b.
 Ich danke dem Arzt.
 c. ^* Ich danke mein Leben.
 :::